The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 - Longer stays at budget-friendly properties through transfers to World of Hyatt, Marriott Bonvoy or IHG One Rewards

-You’ve always got the option to use your points for cash back or gift cards at a rate of 1 cent each, too, making the Sapphire Preferred Card 100,000 bonus worth a cool $1,000 when you redeem this way.
+You’ve always got the option to use your points for cash back or gift cards at a rate of 1 cent each, too, making the Sapphire Preferred Card 100,000-point bonus worth a cool $1,000 when you redeem this way.

 Chase Sapphire Preferred Card Benefits Can Save You Money and Protect Your Purchases